AustinBorger/DXWindow/README.md

 - `SetWindowResolution()` sets the client resolution of the window in windowed mode.
 - `GetState()` returns the state the window is currently in.
 It can be one of `DXWINDOW_STATE_WINDOWED`, `DXWINDOW_STATE_BORDERLESS`, `DXWINDOW_STATE_FULLSCREEN`, or `DXWINDOW_STATE_FULLSCREEN_WINDOW`.  `SetState()` will immediately change this property of the window.
 - `GetAllowToggle()` and `SetAllowToggle()` are the getters and setters for the toggle flag.
-- Finally, `GetBackBuffer()` retrieves the back buffer texture in the interface requested by the application.
-The accepted interfaces depend on the version of Direct3D you're using - IE, if you're using Direct3D 11, you may use `ID3D11Texture2D`.  `IDXGISurface` is supported regardless of version - this is the interface you would use for Direct2D interop.
+- Finally, `GetBuffer()` retrieves the back buffer texture in the interface requested by the application.
+The accepted interfaces depend on the version of Direct3D you're using - IE, if you're using Direct3D 11, you may use `ID3D11Texture2D`.  `IDXGISurface` is supported only for Direct3D 11 - this is the interface you would use for Direct2D interop.

 #### And that's it!